hoothin/PagetualGuide/docs/rule.md

 pinUrl
 --
-Sometimes the next link and page element will be inexistence, set this to true so you can pin the rule just with url
+Sometimes the next link or page element will be inexistence, set this to true so you can pin the rule just with url instead of finding elements by intelligent rules

 enable
 --